Our experienced board of directors helps drive the focus, development and direction of Behavorial Innovations.

 Dino Eliopoulos currently serves on the Southern Veterinary Partners and Hulin Health Board of Directors and formerly served on the Fast Pace Urgent Care Board, a Shore Capital portfolio company that was sold in August 2016.

-Mr. Eliopoulos brings more than 20 years of experience in healthcare to Behavioral Innovations with expertise in site selection and expansion both domestically and internationally, multisite location strategy and management, infrastructure investment and operational scalability, and clinical and financial excellence.
+Mr. Eliopoulos brings more than twenty-five years of experience in healthcare to Behavioral Innovations with expertise in site selection and expansion both domestically and internationally, multisite location strategy and management, infrastructure investment and operational scalability, and clinical and financial excellence.
 Previously, he was Group Chief Financial Officer of Provista Inc., a leading group purchasing organization in the non-acute healthcare setting.
 Mr. Eliopoulos received his bachelor's degree in Business Administration, Finance and Accounting from Ryerson Polytechnical University (Canada) and is a Chartered Accountant (Canada) and Certified Public Accountant (Illinois).

 Prior to his time at Provista, Dino held executive leadership positions including Chief Financial Officer of Medexpress, the nation’s largest urgent care company, and President of Trinity Hospice which was previously one of the nation’s leading hospice companies.